mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### THE WRECKED SHIPS

-The graveyard stretches in all directions for many kilometres.
+The graveyard stretches in all directions for many kilometers.
 Most of the ships are Ancients in design, and look like larger or smaller versions of the ship encountered at Komesh – huge wedges or cylinders that are frames to support modular globes.
 Others are dedicated warships or couriers; these ships are even more geometric, lacking apertures or visible exterior markings.
 A close examination shows that the hulls are decorated with symbols visible only to creatures who can see ultraviolet light; the symbols are reminiscent of Droyne script.
 The ships are all non-functional, gutted hulks.
 Useful components and, in some cases, parts of the hull have been stripped.
 There are no useful relics here, no salvage to be stolen, just the tombs of starfaring giants.

 If the Travellers explore the graveyard, they find signs of battle damage on some of the ships.
 The really dangerous battle damage was repaired or erased millennia ago, so the Travellers are not in danger of being devoured by hostile nanoswarms, getting dropped into pocket voids, or having their existence dissolved by reality-bleaching weapons, but there are burn marks and scars.
 Some of the hulls are dangerously radioactive.
 The blast patterns are similar to the damage inflicted on the Travellers' ship if they were hit in the orbit of Komesh.